eburakova/d-drivers/README.md

 | EXTERNAL_CLICKS |  clicks to the Efahrer page done in The News Feed |
 | EXTERNAL_IMPRESSIONS  |  views of the Efahrer page in The News Feed but do not necessarily ended with clicks on them. |

 Except for metrics named "external_", others are not distinguished by traffic source.
-No other filters are used.
-The data is grouped  by all the above mentioned dimensions.

 The reported period is 01.01.2023 - 23.03.2024.</p>
 </div>